 Choosing the correct solar battery can mean increased savings and reliability.
 Selecting the best battery storage solution for your needs often comes down to the battery's composition and chemistry.
 It’s important to understand the fundamentals of each of the five major types of solar batteries, including their advantages and disadvantages.

-When it’s time to install your solar panel system and battery storage system, you should consult with the solar experts at Palmetto.
-We have the experience and know-how to install the correct battery efficiently, swiftly, and correctly, to meet your long-term energy needs.
+When it’s time to install your solar panel system, you should consult with the solar experts at Palmetto.
+We have the experience and know-how to help you navigate the options and select the right solution to meet your long-term energy needs.
 We even offer our Palmetto Protect service, so you can get the ongoing support and maintenance you deserve.

 To learn how much you could lower your home’s energy bills by switching to solar energy, get started today with our free Solar Design & Savings Estimate tool.